Gabriel García Márquez: Marriage and family

 García Márquez met Mercedes Barcha while she was at school; he was 12 and she was 9.
 When he was sent to Europe as a foreign correspondent, Mercedes waited for him to return to Barranquilla.
 Finally, they married in 1958.
 The following year, their first son, Rodrigo García, now a television and film director, was born.
 In 1961, the family traveled by Greyhound bus throughout the southern United States and eventually settled in Mexico City.
 García Márquez had always wanted to see the Southern United States because it inspired the writings of William Faulkner.
 Three years later, the couple's second son, Gonzalo García, was born in Mexico.
-Gonzalo is currently a graphic designer in Mexico City.
+As of 2001, Gonzalo is a graphic designer in Mexico City.

 In January 2022, it was reported that García Márquez had a daughter, Indira Cato, from an extramarital affair with Mexican writer Susana Cato in the early 1990s.
 Indira is a documentary producer in Mexico City.

 Leaf Storm

 Leaf Storm (La Hojarasca) is García Márquez's first novella and took seven years to find a publisher, finally being published in 1955.
 García Márquez notes that "of all that he had written (as of 1973), Leaf Storm was his favorite because he felt that it was the most sincere and spontaneous."
 All the events of the novella take place in one room, during a half-hour period on Wednesday 12 September 1928.
 It is the story of an old colonel (similar to García Márquez's own grandfather) who tries to give a proper Christian burial to an unpopular French doctor.
 The colonel is supported only by his daughter and grandson.
 The novella explores the child's first experience with death by following his stream of consciousness.
-The book also reveals the perspective of Isabel, the Colonel's daughter, which provides a feminine point of view.
+The book reveals the perspective of Isabel, the Colonel's daughter, which provides a feminine point of view.

 In Evil Hour

 In Evil Hour (La mala hora), García Márquez's second novel, was published in 1962.
-The novel was originally entitled Este pueblo de mierda (“This Town of Shit” or “This Shitty Town”).
+Its formal structure is based on novels such as Virginia Woolf's Mrs Dalloway.
+The narrative begins on the saint's day of St Francis of Assisi, but the murders that follow are far from the saint's message of peace.
+The story interweaves characters and details from García Márquez's other writings such as Artificial Roses, and comments on literary genres such as whodunnit detective stories.
 Some of the characters and situations found in In Evil Hour re-appear in One Hundred Years of Solitude.